mathworks-ref-arch/matlab-on-aws-win/releases/R2021b/README.md

 CloudWatch logs enables you to access logs from all the resources in your stack in a single place.
 To use CloudWatch logs, launch the stack with the feature "Configure cloudwatch logging for the MATLAB instance" enabled.
 Once the stack deployment is complete, you can access your logs in the "Outputs" of the stack by clicking the link next to "CloudWatchLogs".
 Note that if you delete the stack, the CloudWatch log group is also deleted.
 For more information, see [What is Amazon CloudWatch Logs?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html).

 ## Installing NVIDIA GRID Drivers
-If you are running a GPU instance that belongs to `G3`, `G4dn` or `G5` instance type, you can use GPUs for compute with the default drivers, but you might need NVIDIA GRID drivers if you want to run 3D simulations (for example, with Automated Driving Toolbox).
-You can install NVIDIA GRID Drivers by running the `Install-NVIDIAGridDriver.ps1` script in the `C:\Windows\NVIDIADrivers\` directory.
-To complete the installation of GRID drivers, restart the machine when prompted by the script.
-For more details, please visit the official AWS documentation page: [Install NVIDIA drivers on Windows instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/install-nvidia-driver.html).
+If you are running a GPU instance that belongs to G3, G4dn or G5 instance type, you can install NVIDIA GRID Drivers using the `Install-NVIDIAGridDriver.ps1` script placed in the `C:\Windows\NVIDIADrivers\` directory.
+These drivers are certified to provide optimal performance for visualization applications that render content such as 3D models or high-resolution videos.
+Possible use cases include 4K resolution streaming via NICE DCV or using Automated Driving toolbox to run simulations in a rich 3D-environment.
+Please note that, for the installation of GRID drivers to complete, a machine restart is required.

 ## Delete Your Cloud Resources